jlandowner/go-interactive-ssh/README.md

 }
 ```

-In addition, you can add a command that can be executed only when the callback function returns `true` by `WithNextCommandOption()`.
+Plus, you can add more command that can be executed only when the callback function returns `true`.

 ```go:option.go
 // WithNextCommandOption is option function called after Callback func return true